The Ultimate Glossary of Project Management Terms

 Initiation

 This refers to the first phase in the lifecycle of a project, according to traditional project management practices.
-It is the stage in the process where the project is first conceived and scoped.
+It’s the stage in the process where the project is first conceived and scoped.
 It also involves the hiring of a team, setting up a project office and reviewing the project, as well as gaining approval for the project.

 Iterative and incremental development